OlivierLD/raspberry-coffee/http-client-samples/README.md

 having their features exposed through an HTTP server - written in Python as well - so they can be reached from any HTTP Client, written in Java in our case.

+`curl`, `PostMan`, and others, behave exacty the same.

+In each `python` directory of this module you will find:
+- Some examples (based on python code provided by the manufacturer)
+- A `server` directory, containing a sample REST server communicating with the device.

 ## Featuring...
 - [LIS3MDL](https://www.adafruit.com/product/4479), tutorial [here](https://learn.adafruit.com/lis3mdl-triple-axis-magnetometer).
 - [Monochrome 2.42" oled screen](https://learn.adafruit.com/1-5-and-2-4-monochrome-128x64-oled-display-module?view=all), Raspberry Pi, `I2C` and `SPI`.